 I am currently a Software Development Engineer at Amazon Robotics on the Planning and Control team.
 I work on micro and macro consolidation planning.
 I graduated from Stony Brook University with a Master of Sceince degree in Computer Science in 2023, finishing with a 3.97 GPA.
 Before that I earned my BS in Computer Science and Applied Mathematics in 2022 summa cum laude, also from Stony Brook.
-In my spare time I do research with the File Systems and Storage Lab (FSL) at Stony Brook University.
+During my time at Stony Brook, I did research with the File Systems and Storage Lab (FSL).
 If you would like to know more about me or get in contact with me, please see my Resume.
-I have experience in C, Python, Java, and MIPS assembly.
+I have experience in C, C++, Python, Java, Kotlin, and MIPS assembly.

 Software Development Engineer, Amazon Robotics, July 2023 - Present